-Roaming fees for using a mobile in Europe have reduced significantly in the past few years and is due to end altogether in June 2017, meaning UK holidaymakers would not pay additional costs for making calls, texting or using the internet on their phones.
+Roaming fees for using a mobile in Europe ended in June 2017, meaning UK holidaymakers don't have to pay additional costs for making calls, texting or using the internet on their phones.
 However, with the UK now leaving the EU, the rules will no longer apply so fees could soar again.
 Agreements will need to be decided once companies and mobile phone providers understand more about the implications of Brexit.
 If looking to take out a new contract with a mobile provider, remember you are often locked in for two years.
 Shopping around for the best deal could save you money in the long run.

 If you regularly go on a booze cruise to France, it may be time to stock up on supplies, as buying unlimited wine and beer while on holiday in EU countries may end in two years’ time.
 UK passport holders were stopped from buying duty free items when travelling to and from another EU country in 1999, being allowed instead to buy as much duty paid goods as they wanted.
 And as you only pay a duty charge of 20p on a bottle of wine France, compared to £1.90 in the UK (plus VAT in both), it is quite a saving.